mzhukov1973/gogs-creeping-madness-injector/README.md

 ```
 And you are all set! )

-Now if you or any other user of your [Gogs](https://github.com/gogits/gogs) installation will idle in front of it for longer than for 40 seconds in a row, you may (hopefully) spend some quality time, questioning your eyesight and/or sanity... )
+Now if you or any other user of your [Gogs](https://github.com/gogits/gogs) installation will idle in front of it longer than 40 seconds in a row, you may (hopefully) spend some quality time, questioning your eyesight and/or sanity... )

 Enjoy! ))